sudoDeVinci/TV-head/README.md

 - Making the design more user servicable and beginner friendly by including fewer parts and being written in MicroPython.
 - Rather than focusing on displaying text, this design aims more to display pre-loaded images and animations.

+### NOTE

-[NOTE: The ability to scroll text will be implemented via hosting a web server on the device.]
+The ability to scroll text will be implemented via simple sockets to save on memory/power.
+The backbone of this can be seen in the [receiver](dev/receiver.py) and [sender](upload/receiver.py).
+A simple [encoder](uploads/encoder.py) is used to unpack the packets sent to the board.
+This is so that not only can text be sent, but potentially images/entire animations.

 ## Structure